 Comparisons between the estimated NSC mean age and mean transit time with empirical measurements can serve as important diagnostics for model evaluation (Ceballos-Núñez et al., 2018).
-However, this type of models may not be easy to parameterize and may require a large number of observations.
-Our model parameters are rough estimates of the fluxes for an average healthy mature tree of each species (ACGCA model) or population of trees (P. halepensis case).
-They are constrained by the assumptions made when the parameters were estimated, e.g., the NSC allocation to storage happens passively when carbon supply exceeds demand.
+However, the models used here are not easy to parameterize and require a large number of observations.
+Our model parameters are rough estimates of the fluxes for an average healthy mature tree of each species (ACGCA model) or population of trees (P. halepensis case), and their structure may misrepresent other mechanisms.
+They are also constrained by the assumptions made when the parameters were estimated, e.g., the NSC allocation to storage happens passively when carbon supply exceeds demand.
 These parameter estimates can be improved with empirical research, theoretical studies, and statistical approaches that consider variability within and among trees as well as alternative assumptions regarding NSC allocation.
 Furthermore, our representations are very simple and do not consider nonlinear interactions and other important fluxes, such as the exchange of carbon with the rhizosphere (Epron et al., 2011), allocation of carbon to reproduction (Hacket-Pain et al., 2018), emissions of biogenic volatile organic compounds (BVOC) (Epron et al., 2012), and allocation to defense compounds (Huang et al., 2019a), which also play an important role for determining NSC dynamics.
 However, information about these fluxes is still scarce and uncertain.
 Nevertheless, our results open the possibility to better understand NSC dynamics in mature trees based on estimated NSC ages and transit times in different tree organs of species with contrasting life strategies and growth environments.
-Our estimates are relevant in: characterizing general differences in the NSC dynamics in contrasting tree species, identifying different storage traits based on plant type and growth environment; predicting the way how trees use their reserves, e.g., the exponential-linear increase of the NSC transit time as trees exhaust their reserves; providing a plausible probabilistic interpretation about why trees consume primarily young carbon during healthy stages and why this shifts after a prolonged disturbance; and identifying the determinant sink fluxes in NSC dynamics for mature trees.
+Our estimates are relevant for characterizing general differences in the NSC dynamics in contrasting tree species, identifying different storage traits based on plant type and growth environment; predicting how trees use their reserves under stress, e.g., the exponential-linear increase of the NSC transit time as trees exhaust their reserves; providing a plausible probabilistic interpretation about why trees consume primarily young carbon during healthy stages and why this shifts after a prolonged carbon limitation; and identifying the determinant sink fluxes in NSC dynamics for mature trees.

 Acknowledgements